fuse-box/fuse-box/docs/plugins/transpilers/VueComponentPlugin.md

 })
 ```

-note: Overriding a plugin chain for a `.vue` block will make the `VueComponentPlugin` ignore any `lang` attribute.
+note: Overriding a plugin chain for a .vue block will make the VueComponentPlugin ignore any lang attributes.

 ### External Files
 The `VueComponentPlugin` fully understands the `src` attribute and will handle external files just the same as inline content.